 The final stage is when a decision is made.
 Here, you want to minimize buyers’ hesitations and nudge them to action.
 Whether it be a reassuring dialogue with a customer rep or distributor, a noncommittal demo period or limited-time discounts, this is the time to reinforce buyers’ decisions and fully convince them to take the proverbial plunge.

-Understanding the steps your customers take to get from Point A to Point B is key to a successful marketing strategy.
+Understanding the steps your customers take to get from Point A to Point B is key to a successful mortgage marketing strategy.
 These journeys are unique to every buyer and can be somewhat hard to nail down because each buyer has different life experiences and a different background.
 However, in most instances, you can find certain patterns in how a group of customers interacts with a brand.
 These patterns can be gleaned from readily available internal data and research.
 By mapping out a “buyer’s journey” — as cliché as that expression might be — you can create different personas and deliver content that will resonate with each buyer at their particular stage in the decision-making process.

-All mortgage companies are looking for an end-to-end digital mortgage solution that will create a simplified customer experience, but most companies find themselves trying to navigate a sea of choices when it comes to LOS, POS, CRM and technology solutions requiring integrations that cost considerable time and money.
+All mortgage companies are looking for an end-to-end digital mortgage application and solution that will create a simplified customer experience, but most companies find themselves trying to navigate a sea of choices when it comes to LOS, POS, CRM and technology solutions requiring integrations that cost considerable time and money.

 What would an ideal mortech solution look like?
 Likely, it would tackle many of the most important questions that mortgage executives are asking right now.